Sosale Garalapury Sastry

-Sastry was appointed Industrial Chemist tin April 1918 and he became in-charge of the soap factory on 1 June 1918.
+Sastry was appointed Industrial Chemist in April 1918 and he became in charge of the soap factory on 1 June 1918.
 He also examined the production of caustic soda and other aromatic distillates.
 Around 1936, he was appointed director of industries and commerce for Mysore State.
-He was elected Fellow of the Indian Academy of Science in 1934.
+He was elected Fellow of the Indian Academy of Sciences in 1934.
 He also served as a visiting professor at Mysore University.
 Sastry took a keen interest in Kannada literature and translated two works of Henrik Ibsen to Kannada - Aryaka (The Vikings at Helgeland) and Sutrada Bombe (A Doll's House).

 Publications

 A partial list of publications includes: